Healthy Apple Cinnamon Bread

 Healthy Apple Cinnamon Bread is loaded with a fresh Honeycrisp apple, apple sauce, and topped with a delicious oat-cinnamon topping and a sweet glaze.
 Warm and cozy, this apple bread has a super moist, melt-in-your-mouth texture, and is intensely flavorful!
 It’s also refined sugar-free, nut-free, and dairy-free – woohoo!

-Honeycrisp apples are wonderful for this bread, as they will keep their nice and crisp flavor and texture throughout, making this apple bread perfect for the autumn season.
+Honeycrisp apples are perfect for this bread, as they will keep their delicious crisp flavor and texture throughout, making this apple bread delicious tasting for the autumn season.

-The top layer is sprinkled with healthy oats, some cinnamon, and a little coconut sugar, giving it an extra layer of delicious textures and flavors.
+The top layer of this bread is sprinkled with healthy oats, some cinnamon, and a little coconut sugar, giving it an extra layer of delicious textures and flavors.

 What we love about this Healthy Apple Cinnamon Bread!